whyulookingat/MHNIW/README.md

 ## Simulation Instructions

-This guide explains how to run the simulation of a **MHNIW** with configurable parameters.
+This guide explains how to run the simulation of **MHNIW** algorithm with configurable parameters.

 ## Structure